open-education-hub/operating-systems/content/chapters/software-stack/lab/content/libc.md

 ```

 The output is similar, with differences at the beginning and the end of the system call trace.
-In the case of the libc-built program a series of additional system calls (`brk`, `arch_prctl`, `uname` etc.) are made.
+In the case of the libc-built program, a series of additional system calls (`brk`, `arch_prctl`, `uname` etc.) are made.
 Also, there is an implicit call to `exit_group` instead of an explicit one to `exit` in the non-libc case.
 These are initialization and cleanup routines that are implicitly added when using the standard C library.
 They are generally used for setting and cleaning up the stack, environment variables and other pieces of information required by the program or the standard C library itself.

-We could argue that the initilization steps incur overhead and that's a downside of using the standard C library.
+We could argue that the initialization steps incur overhead, and that's a downside of using the standard C library.
 However, these initialization steps are required for almost all programs.
 And, given that almost all programs make use of the basic features of the standard C library, libc is almost always used.
 We can say the above were exceptions to the rule, where we didn't make use of the standard C library.